Get Well Soon (song): Recording and composition

-Grande recorded "Get Well Soon" at Chalice Recording Studios in Hollywood, California.
-Pharrell Williams and Ariana Grande co-wrote the song, and Williams produced it.
+"Get Well Soon" was written by Grande and its producer Pharrell Williams.
+The recording of the song took place at the Chalice Recording Studios in Hollywood, California.
 It is a soul and gospel ballad that runs for five minutes and twenty-two seconds.
 The singer's vocals are stacked (layered); Grande intended them to represent "all the voices in [her] head talking to one another".
 In Grande's Time magazine Next Generation Leaders interview, her vocals are described as being "interwoven in dense layers of sound, creating an otherworldly effect".

 At the end of the track, 40 seconds of silence are played, making the song five minutes and twenty-two seconds long.
 Some listeners speculate the song, and its length, are the date of the Manchester Arena bombing, which took place on May 22, 2017 (5/22).

 Critical reception

 "Get Well Soon" has received widespread acclaim from music critics, who have lauded it as one of Grande's best-written songs.
 Pitchfork editor Jillian Mapes called "Get Well Soon" a "career-defining moment" and praised it as "the sort of freeform, self-help soul ballad you'd maybe expect to round out a Beyoncé opus" and wrote: "Anyone who knows how gracefully Grande handled the horrific events at her Manchester show last year will recognize an equally graceful response to her own emotional aftermath in this song."
 The Independent's Kate Solomon described the track as ambitious and said: "As a five-minute musical interpretation of the post-traumatic panic attacks Grande has suffered, 'Get Well Soon' is not exactly enjoyable to listen to but admirable in its honesty."
 Chris Willman described Grande's singing as florid and Neil McCormick wrote that she sounded like "a one-woman doo-wop combo".
 Paper's "Top 100 Songs of 2018" ranked the song at #15, commending Grande for "[doing] something she didn't have to" by "[transforming] her pain into something digestible, like sweetener molecules settling into a bitter cup of coffee."